Study to Assess the Safety and Tolerability of CFT7455 in Relapsed/Refractory Non-Hodgkin's Lymphoma or Multiple Myeloma

 • Diffuse Large B-cell Lymphoma: ≥2 lines of therapy, including prior CD20 antibody therapy, and has received prior autologous bone marrow transplant (or is ineligible for bone marrow transplant).

-• Other NHL: Subjects must have been treated with all standard of care therapies available to the subject which, in the assessment of the investigator, may be beneficial to the subject.
+• Other NHL: Subjects must have been treated or refused treatment with any standard of care therapies known to provide clinical benefit.

-• Females on hormone replacement therapy (HRT) and whose menopausal status is in doubt will be required to use one of the contraception methods specified in the study protocol if they wish to continue their HRT during the study.
-Otherwise, they must discontinue HRT to allow confirmation of postmenopausal status prior to study enrollment.
+- A woman on hormone replacement therapy (HRT) and whose menopausal status is in doubt will be required to use one of the contraception methods specified if they wish to continue their HRT during the study

-9. A male participant must have either had a prior vasectomy or agree to use a condom during the treatment period and for at least 90 days after the last dose of study treatment.
+9. A male subject must agree to use a condom when having intercourse with a person of child bearing potential during the treatment period and for at least 30 days after the last dose of study treatment.

 Exclusion Criteria: